Akrofu

 Akrofu is predominantly a farming community in the Ho Municipality of Volta Region, Ghana.
 It is noted for the production of rice, okro, cassava and garri.

 Geography

-Akrofu is about 15 km from Ho, the Volta regional capital.
+Akrofu is about 16 km from Ho, the Volta regional capital.
 It has Sokode to the south west, Klefe, Ziavi, and Hlefi to the south east, Wegbe Kpalime to the North West and Bame to the North East.

-Akrofu is made up of two major communities; Xeviwofe and Agove, each of these towns has their separate Fiaga (Paramount Chief).
+Akrofu is made up of two major communities; Xeviwofe and Agove, with Xeviwofe being the paramountcy Fiaga Stool (Paramount Stool).
 Volta Region, Ghana.
 There are other settler villages such as Dzebukope, Kpetorkope, etc. as part of Akrofu's traditional setup.

 History

 Togbe Kwami Foli VIII (1950 - 1984) is the recent past paramount chief of Akrofu traditional area.

 Mamaga Akua Sabea Nyabor VII, Queenmother of Akrofu Traditional Area and Secretary of the Queenmothers Association of the Volta Regional House of Chiefs.